successible/cleanslate/README.md

 6. You can now log in to `https://<your-domain>` with that password.

 7. To deploy the newest version of Clean Slate, run `git pull origin main; bash deploy.sh` again.
-Before you deploy, check [GitHub Releases](https://github.com/successible/cleanslate/releases).
-Here, we list all the changes that Clean Slate has gone through.
-These include security fixes, bug fixes, enhancements, and any breaking changes.
+Remember to check [GitHub Releases](https://github.com/successible/cleanslate/releases) before you deploy!

 ## How do I handle authentication in Clean Slate?